commercetools/commercetools-sunrise-java/ONBOARDING.md

 ####Customize Web Assets

 #####Customize images
 If you want to provide your own images, you just have to place them inside the `public/images/` folder and modify the image source as explained in the section _[Customize HTML](#customize-html)_.
-Remember to replace the path to `assets/public/images/` to obtain:
+Following the logo example used in that section, you should obtain:

 ```hbs
 <!-- start common/logo.hbs -->